Skylar92/CV-Project/README.md

 # CV-Project
-Simple project with using AngularJS for build nice and responsible web application, who representation my skills in IT.
+Simple project with using AngularJS for build nice and responsible web application, that describes my IT skills